Ulysses Vickers -- Orangeburg

+Visitation will be held from noon to 7 p.m.
+Friday, July 17.

-The family requests that friends do not visit the residence; however, condolences may be expressed via telephone to his wife, Mrs. Louise Vickers, at (803) 535-8944 or Simmons Funeral Home and Crematory of Orangeburg.
+The family request that friends do not visit the residence; however, condolences may be expressed via telephone to his wife, Mrs. Louise Vickers, at 803-535-8944, or Simmons Funeral Home and Crematory of Orangeburg.

 To plant a tree in memory of Ulysses Vickers as a living tribute, please visit Tribute Store.